siddhichopade23/AI-Travel-Budget-Planner/README.md

 ## Summary

-AI Travel Budget Planner is an AI-powered application that helps users plan trips based on their destination, travel budget, number of days, and travel style.
-It generates a personalized itinerary, estimates travel expenses, creates a packing checklist, and provides a budget breakdown to make travel planning easier and more organized.
+AI Travel Budget Planner is a smart travel planning application that helps users create a personalized travel plan based on their destination, budget, travel duration, and travel style.
+The project demonstrates how AI can assist in travel planning by providing itinerary suggestions, budget estimation, packing checklists, and travel tips.

 ## Background

-Planning a trip can be time-consuming and confusing, especially when trying to stay within a budget.
-Many travelers spend hours researching destinations, estimating costs, and deciding what to pack.
-This project aims to simplify the entire planning process using AI by generating personalized travel plans in just a few clicks.
+Planning a trip often requires researching destinations, estimating expenses, deciding what to pack, and organizing daily activities.
+This process can be time-consuming and overwhelming.

+This project aims to simplify travel planning by generating a structured travel plan based on user preferences.
+In a future version, an AI model such as Google Gemini could generate highly personalized recommendations.

 ## How is it used?